 The Patriot Post® · Washington's Birthday

-So with that in mind, and in honor of and with due respect for our first and greatest president – and arguably our nation’s most outstanding Patriot – we include two quotes from George Washington that best embody his dedication to liberty and God.
+In honor of and with due respect for our first and (we believe) greatest president, arguably our nation’s most outstanding Patriot, we include two quotes from George Washington that best embody his dedication to liberty and God.
 The first from his First Inaugural Address, April 30, 1789, and the second from his Farewell Address, September 19, 1796.

 “The preservation of the sacred fire of liberty, and the destiny of the republican model of government, are justly considered as deeply, perhaps as finally, staked on the experiment entrusted to the hands of the American People.”